Missing Bonney Lake teen likely sex-trafficking victim, say police

 The man accused of kidnapping a Bonney Lake teen is also charged with having sex with the 15-year-old and selling her to other men.

-Police arrested convicted sex offender Christopher Fitzpatrick Saturday.
-An anonymous tip led police to a house in Lakewood where officers arrested 39-year-old Christopher Fitzpatrick without incident.
-But 15-year-old Lileana "Lily" Christopherson was not found.
+Police arrested convicted sex offender Christopher Fitzpatrick, 39, Saturday.
+An anonymous tip led police to a house in Lakewood where officers arrested Fitzpatrick.
+Christopherson was not found.

-On Tuesday he was charged with kidnapping, rape of a child, promoting commercial sexual abuse of a minor, possession of child pornography, and unlawful delivery of a controlled substance to a minor.
+Fitzpatrick was charged Tuesday with kidnapping, rape of a child, promoting commercial sexual abuse of a minor, possession of child pornography, and unlawful delivery of a controlled substance to a minor.

 Prosecutors allege Fitzpatrick took naked pictures of Christopherson and gave her drugs.